 Planned gifts can be made in a wide variety of ways, and include gifts of various sizes which come to us through a range of contribution methods.
 These gifts work together to create a common legacy for all the members of our community who believe in the importance of our mission in Center City Charlotte.
 Gifts that come to our parish through planned giving become part of the St. Peter’s Endowment, which was established in 1955.

 You can play an important role in the future of St. Peter’s Episcopal Church by adding your own planned gift to the legacy we are building.
 Maria Long serves as Chairman of the Planned Giving Committee and collaborates with Endowment Chairman, Bill Williamson on this ministry.
-To learn more about Planned Giving and the 1834 Legacy Society, e-mail Maria Long.
+To learn more about Planned Giving and the 1834 Legacy Society, use our Contact Form.

 Download a copy of our Planned Giving Brochure (PDF opens in a new window).

-Planned Giving: 2016 Annual Meeting of the Parish, December 4
+Planned Giving Report to 2017 Annual Meeting of the Parish, December 10

 Maria Long, Chairman, Planned Giving Committee

 The Planned Giving Committee was established in 2002 to increase the number of planned gifts to the St. Peter’s Endowment.
 The Endowment provides resources to St. Peter’s Episcopal Church by funding outreach grants from endowment income and by helping the church meet extraordinary parish needs.
 People who pledge a planned gift become members 1834 Legacy Society (named for the year Episcopalians first worshipped in Charlotte).